Skip to Content

 Start your work session.

-Fetches tasks assigned to you from the connected ticket system (Jira, Linear, ClickUp, or GitHub Issues) via the Tandemu API.
+Fetches tasks assigned to you from the connected ticket system (Jira, Linear, ClickUp, GitHub Issues, Asana, or monday.com) via the Tandemu API.
 If none are assigned, falls back to showing unassigned backlog tasks you could pick up.

 /morning